martimy/clab_cvx_dcn/README.md

     ...
     ```

-## Second Topoloy
+## Alternative Topoloy

-There is also a second topology that includes a switch (OVS) connected to each leaf router.
+There is also an alternative way to include a switch (OVS) connected to each leaf router.
 Two servers are connected to each switch, making the total of servers in the topology six.

 To deploy the clab using this topology, you must create the Open vSwithes first (as per clab rules), then deploy the topology.
 To end the clab, "destroy" the topology then delete the switches.
 The following scripts simpify the tasks: